lailahgrant/Auto-Sort-Bin/README.md

 -	Defect Log:
 -	Log of identified defects with status and resolution.
 -	Deviations:
--	Any deviations from expected behaviour and their impact.
+-	Any deviations from expected behavior and their impact.

 6. Deployment